li-anrunze/li-anrunze.github.io/_pages/about.md

 Hello, I am Anrunze LI! 🥰 \
 Currently, I  am a second-year PhD student in **Information Resources Management** at School of Information Resource Management, Renmin University of China(中国人民大学信息资源管理学院).\
-I am adept at **thinking and solving problems**, which come from classic books and everything around me.
+I am adept at thinking and solving problems, which come from classic books and everything around me.
 As an old Chinese proverb goes, “Traveling a thousand miles is better than reading a thousand books,” I actively participate in overseas exchange programs and international academic conferences, and have joined various competitions with my peers, connecting with like-minded academic friends.\
 I consistently uphold **a sincere and curious heart towards the world**, enjoying the exploration of diverse subjects.
 This is why I chose Digital Humanities as my core research direction.
 Beyond my major courses, I have taken electives in Computer Science, Sociology, Psychology, Education, and Film Arts.
 And I have experimented with developing websites and mini-programs to enrich my knowledge base and daily life.\
 Lately, I am particularly interested in **how generative AI can enable data to tell its own stories**.
 Welcome discussions on this topic! ❤️